sterpe/mass-effect/logs/Mass Effect/eden-prime.md

 #Mass Effect 1 - Conversation Log

+##What is this?
+This is a log of my preferred conversation choices in Mass Effect 1.
+Largely, for my own reference, so I don't have to keep re-playing various conversations when I forget.
 ####Joker & Alenko: He gave you a compliment, so you hate him.
 - Cut the chatter.
 - On my way.